Defend a challenge or a claim

 Time limit

-If you fail to file a statement of defence within the 30 days you will not be able to defend the proceedings without leave of the Court.
+If you do not file a statement of defence within the 30 days you will need to apply to the Court to be able to defend the proceedings.

-It is desirable that you serve the plaintiff immediately after filing your defence with the registry.
+You should serve the plaintiff immediately after or at the time of filing your defence with the registry.

 Find Form 4 and a completed example of a statement of defence on our forms and fees page.